FlashGooden/discord-audio-bot/README.md

 - Receive a command that lets the bot play the file
 - search through a list of songs for a match???
 - Bot should be able to be controlled from a UI
+- Deploy bot to Heroku?? or other service